LitElement 3.0 & lit-html 2.0: Early Preview Release

 The most important changes:

-• The LitElement decorators are no longer exported from the main module—they have to be imported individually or from a new lit-element/decorators.js module.
-This means smaller app sizes for non-decorator-users and opens the door to new decorators implementing the current TC39 JavaScript proposal when those arrive.
+module.
+This means smaller app sizes for non-decorator-users and opens the door to new decorators implementing the current TC39 JavaScript proposal when those arrive.lit-html no longer uses

 There are smaller changes listed in the change logs.
 Overall we hope these versions are drop in replacements for most users, or only require updating decorator imports.